 The IRPUD model is another land use model that incorporate travel budget and mode choices (Wegener, 2011).
 In IRPUD, if transportation costs rise, low-income households may decide to locate closer to a location near work or chose a location with good transit services that may allow them to reduce the number of cars owned.
 The IRPUD model is divided in submodels, with the transport submodel seeking to identify and model the mobility patterns of a region.
 Households are segmented into different income groups.
 Under the transport submodel is the car ownership submodel.
 The car ownership submodel estimates the number of cars owned by households as a function of household travel budgets and expected travel expenditure.
 Below is the MNL model used to determine the mode choice is the IRPUD model.

-Qqi=Hqiyqi-o+Pi (1)
+Qqi=Hqiyqi-gjmTqgijmcijmo+Pi (1)

 Where